kbuni123/Hydrology/README.md

-# Hydrology
+# Hydropower energy modeling tool

-Hydropower System Performance and Financial Analysis Script
+Hydropower System Performance and Financial Analysis Modeling script
 ============================================================

 This script performs a comprehensive analysis of a hydropower system, calculating